IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/05_metadata-keywords.md

 LABEL A term or phrase attached by way of classification or characterization.

-Subclass Words Â [All other class words are also possible sub-class words]
+Subclass Words  [All other class words are also possible sub-class words]

  alias